felipecao/xsoa-example/README.md

 1. Acceptance criteria are automated and guaranteed by tests suite
 2. If response size exceeds threshold instant feedback is provided by tests
 3. Errors are not left for a separate phase, product is deployed with all features tested
+4. The best practices pointed in our proposal directed to different request / response objects, using primitive types, which is better for interoperability.